kantorkid/AI-Governance-Technical-Auditing-Framework/README.md

 **Finding:** The baseline model is highly vulnerable to adversarial attack.
 A targeted FGSM perturbation with epsilon=0.1 — invisible to the human eye — reduced accuracy from 65.5% to 14.5%.
 This represents an extreme security risk in any deployment context where adversarial manipulation is possible.

-Adversarial training successfully defended against the specific FGSM attack (100% accuracy on adversarial examples) but introduced a clean accuracy tradeoff (57.5% vs 65.5%), illustrating the fundamental robustness-utility tension governance frameworks must account for.
+Adversarial training recovered accuracy to 100% against the specific FGSM attack tested (epsilon=0.1), at a clean-accuracy cost (57.5% vs 65.5%).
+This measures robustness to a single known attack type, not general robustness — performance against unseen attacks such as PGD or Carlini-Wagner was not evaluated and would likely be substantially lower (see Limitations).
+It illustrates the robustness-utility tension governance frameworks must explicitly address.

 ---